rjleyva/rjleyva-writes/src/content/blog/neovim/native-lsp-setup-in-neovim-0.11+-on-macos.md

 This approach scales naturally as you add more language servers.
 In future posts, I’ll cover keymaps, diagnostics, formatting, and multi-server setups—still using Neovim’s native LSP.

 You can find the full working Neovim configuration [here](https://github.com/rjleyva/dotfiles-macos).

-### Next steps

-- Add more language servers using the same `lsp/` pattern
-- Define LSP keymaps and diagnostics
-- Integrate formatting without external plugins

-See you in the next post.